tim-corley/foamy/styling/css/layout.md

 - flex container (if `inline-flex`, sets width to contents)
 - flex items

-us `flex-direction` to determine ordering of content
+use `flex-direction` property to determine ordering of content

+use `flex-wrap` property to wrap items to new row

 can control: